 Visionary – ENTP

 If an activity is plausible or even feasible, it can lead to an impact.
 Knowing the content of that impact comes from your ability to test and confirm actions in short-term, micro-focused cycles.
-Once in motion, these facts create the long term result known as a system change.
-The two search engine mosaics above illustrates a grand range of templates available for guidance.
+Once in motion, these facts create the long-term result known as a system change.
+The two search engine mosaics above illustrate a grand range of templates available for guidance.
 The only missing element is called the first step.

 Revelatory, that is what it was revelatory.
 Not the amusing face of God kind, more exact.
-It started when Thunderbirds and Blue Angles in their F-16C/D Fighting Falcons and their F18C/D Hornet Fighters trimmed out to conduct aeronautic acrobatics covered the entire city with a thirty-minute fly over the Boroughs.
+It started when Thunderbirds and Blue Angles in their F-16C/D Fighting Falcons and their F18C/D Hornet Fighters trimmed out to conduct aeronautic acrobatics.
+They covered the entire city in a thirty-minute fly over of the Boroughs.
 Fine, I said to myself, a good show, celebrating all the first responders of New York City in a salute to their courage in the fight against a pandemic.
+There are moments when a system change explodes into existance.

-The display of power like this can raise every hair on your body with awe, terror, and the fear of death.
+Recall my experience with the jet fighter flyover.
+The display of power like this can raise every hair on your body with awe, terror, and fear of death.
 I know the fear well because it happened to me a long time ago in a roar that ripped something from my being.
 For me, the fly-over of gratitude recalled that lesson.
-In just those few minutes, I thought how easy it is in this world to turn every bridge and tunnel to rubble along with whatever else a dozen warships could be sent to destroy in NYC.
-Intellectually, this is unlikely, but I felt it emotionally as if in a film I’ve already seen.
-The hair on the back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question it.
-I just started.
+In just those few minutes, I thought how easy it is to turn every bridge and tunnel to rubble, along with whatever else a dozen warships could do to destroy NYC.
+Trust is the fact implied.
+This is absurd and unlikely intellectually, but I felt it emotionally as if in a film I’ve already seen.
+The back of my neck sent me straight into logic models and the theory of change for answers, so I didn’t question the emotion.
+I just started thinking differently.

-Using code to cope with the unthinkable offers a range of content management systems (CMS) in our minds and places like this in which to share thoughts.
+Using code to cope with the unthinkable offers a range of content management systems (CMS) in our minds and places like this to share thoughts.
 You may recognize the CMS terms.
-Some of the most common are Java, Perl, PHP, Python, among many others.
+Some of the most common are Java, Perl, PHP, and Python, among many others.
 As code systems, they represent an accepted, partial existence drifting unseen in the Ctrl+Shift+I background of more familiar titles such as Chrome, Edge, Safari, and Firefox.
-If the browser Netscape sounds familiar, think of the others as tribes sharing a new hunting ground.
+If the browser Netscape sounds familiar, consider the others as tribes sharing a new hunting ground.
 Through these surviving vehicles, the world is laid at your feet.
-You stand on platforms like WordPress, Medium, LinkedIn, Facebook, Twitter, and hundreds of others you use to manage your content, get the attention of others, and perhaps make people curious.
+You stand on platforms like WordPress, Medium, LinkedIn, Facebook, Twitter, and hundreds of others you use to manage your content, get others’ attention, and perhaps make people curious.
+Go ahead, pick one.

-In taking on a major malfunction, breaking it into smaller pieces is helpful, but whether in big parts or the little ones, it is hopeless when it comes to constitutional jargon.
-American’s observing the jurist legislators of our nation have nothing better to do than tie knots in their tongues.
-There are reasons to do homework about how it may be possible to replace all talk, no action legislators with scientists, but step one is to find the source of idiocy.
+In taking on a major malfunction, breaking it into smaller pieces is helpful, but it is hopeless when it comes to constitutional jargon, whether in big parts or the little ones.
+Observers of the jurist legislators watch tie knots in their tongues.
+The conclusion of these observers believes they need to be replaced with scientists.
+There are reasons to do homework on how this may be possible.
+Step one is to find the source of idiocy.

 The pathway to social innovations among conservative and progressive views has a constitutional basis.
 The only common ground here is that both claim the right to system change.
 It is the pathway upon which they walk that requires clearing.
 I offer the following example.